Best Christmas Markets in Europe: 25 Must-Visit Destinations

-Christmas is just around the corner, and with it comes the magical atmosphere of Christmas markets.
-If you’re eager to soak up the festive spirit, taste traditional treats, and admire stunning Christmas lights, I’ve put together 25 tips for the best Christmas markets in Europe.
+Christmas is just around the corner, and with it comes the magical atmosphere of the best Christmas markets in Europe.
+If you’re looking to soak up the festive spirit, sample traditional treats, and admire dazzling Christmas lights, I’ve put together 25 tips for the best Christmas markets in Europe to inspire your next winter trip.

 25 Best Christmas Markets in Europe

-I’ve compiled 25 of the best Christmas markets across European cities for you, so don’t hesitate — pick one and go!
+I’ve compiled a list of 25 of the best Christmas markets across European cities — so grab your warmest coat and get planning!

 Christmas Markets Vienna (Austria)

-In Vienna, you’ll find an abundance of Christmas market locations, so I recommend spending at least a weekend in the city.
-Visit the Christkindlmarkt in front of the City Hall, where you’ll discover hundreds of stalls with handmade decorations, mulled wine, and Austrian delicacies, or head to the markets at Schönbrunn Palace and Belvedere Palace.
+There are loads of Christmas market locations in Vienna, so I’d recommend spending at least a weekend here.
+Don’t miss the Christkindlmarkt in front of the City Hall, where hundreds of stalls sell handmade decorations, mulled wine, and Austrian delicacies.
+The markets at Schönbrunn Palace and Belvedere Palace are equally enchanting.

 Most Christmas markets in Vienna open in mid-November and run through to Christmas.